 Once shredded, the cabbage should be good for about 5 days in the fridge.

-When you are ready to eat your leftovers, just assemble them all in your tortillas.
+When ready to eat your leftovers, just assemble them all in your tortillas and serve.

 How to Pair